 We are incredibly proud of the multilingual and cultural diversity that exist at Lawn Manor Academy.
 In the Modern Languages Faculty we aim to build strong and lasting bridges of understanding between our own vibrant and diverse culture, and those that we can explore through our study of languages and beyond.

 Our staff are all committed to maintaining the highest standards of teaching and learning.
-We have all been bitten by the language bug and our enthusiasm for languages bubbles away under the surface of every lesson.Each year we have a Spanish speaking foreign language assistant to help with speaking lessons across KS3 and at GCSE level.
+We have all been bitten by the language bug and our enthusiasm for languages bubbles away under the surface of every lesson.

-Every student will sit 4 exams at the end of the course: the four skills of listening, speaking, reading and writing will be tested.
+Every pupil will sit 4 exams at the end of the course: the four skills of listening, speaking, reading and writing will be tested.
 The new requirements mean that there will be elements of literature and translation included and that there will be a slightly longer speaking exam.
-There will still be the opportunity to opt for higher or foundation – though students will now have to enter for the desired tier in all elements of the MFL exam.
+There will still be the opportunity to opt for higher or foundation – though pupils will now have to enter for the desired tier in all elements of the MFL exam.

 In the MFL department at Lawn Manor Academy we are lucky enough to enjoy access an ICT suite where we can continue the work done in the classroom and give pupils the opportunity to work independently.
 All pupils can have access to these facilities after school in Homework Club, which is offered on Wednesday afternoon after school.
 We use a number of engaging websites that facilitate the learning outside lessons: Language Nut, Seneca, Quizlet and Kerboodle to name a few.